 The school district will support parents' efforts to provide a healthy diet and daily physical activity for their children.
-The school district will:
+The school district will do the following:

-- encourage parents to pack healthy lunches and snacks and to refrain from including beverages and foods that do not meet the established nutrition standards for individual foods and beverages; - provide parents a list of foods that meet the school district's snack standards and ideas for healthy celebrations/parties, rewards and fundraising activities; - provide information about physical education and other school-based physical activity opportunities before, during and after the school day; - support parents' efforts to provide their children with opportunities to be physically active outside of school; and, - include sharing information about physical activity and physical education through a web site, newsletter, other take-home materials, special events or physical education homework.
+- To encourage parents to pack healthy lunches, snacks, and to refrain from including beverages and foods that do not meet the established nutrition standards for individual foods and beverages. - To provide parents a list of foods that meet the school district's snack standards and ideas for healthy celebrations/parties, rewards and fundraising activities on our website. - To provide information about physical education and other school-based physical activity opportunities before, during and after the school day with emails and listing on the website. - To provide information throughout the year thru homework, emails, and the school's Website.